TrevyRugema/ims/README.md

-# inventory-management
-This is a inventory management system

 # Django Web Application
+This is a Logistics management system